rmanoka/geo-crossings/docs/src/line-crossings/degeneracy.md

 These are represented internally as infinitesimally small vertical segments centered at the point.
 This is independent of the scalar accuracy (`f32` or `f64`), and is handled by tweaking the ordering of segments to represent these.

-The user provides a line or a point by associating a `CrossableGeom` that is constructed from a `Line` or a `Point`.
+A user provides a point by associating a `Line` with the same `start` and `end` coordinates.
-Note that `geo::Line` allows the end-points to be the same, but we convert such a geom internally into a point.

 ## Numerical Precision